 Let them paint many leaves.
-They can use any paint they want and painting the leaves with different colours using their imagination.
+They can use any paint they want and paint the leaves with different colours using their imagination.

 These works will be memorable.
-Take leaves and glue them on papers with paper glue which is not dangerous for your toddler.
+Take leaves and glue them on paper with paper glue which is not dangerous for your toddler.

 Hang on art or craft on the wall or across the room.
 A nice way to decorate their rooms and make them interesting to be in.

 10. Make A Three with Fabrics